microsoft/DeepDevDocs/tutorials/03 - User Guides/custom-docker-image.md

 - mcr.microsoft.com/azureml/openmpi4.1.0-cuda11.0.3-cudnn8-ubuntu18.04

 NOTE: Make sure conda's path `/opt/miniconda/bin` is still in `PATH` environment variable for `/bin/sh` shell after your own commits if you modified it.
 Or model deployment can fail.
+Be sure to validate your image before submitting to DeepDev by running it locally: `docker run <image_name> /bin/sh -c 'conda --version'`.
+You are supposed to see output like "conda 4.5.11".

 After the image is ready, it needs to be uploaded to a docker registry.
 [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) or [Docker Hub](https://hub.docker.com/) is recommended.